sdkman/sdkman-db-migrations/README.md

         $ ./gradlew clean run

+## Scalafmt

+This build uses [scalafmt](https://scalameta.org/scalafmt/) for code formatting, and it is expected that all PRs are compliant. scalafmt will be executed automatically when the `run` task is invoked, although it can be run in isolation with:

+        $ ./gradlew scalafmt

 ## The Model

 The domain used for describing releases has two entities: `candidates` and `versions`.
 These are modelled as two distinct collections in our MongoDB datastore.